pacificclimate/pycds/README.md

 ```

 where `executor` is a SQLAlchemy connection, engine, or session.
-(Note function invocation in the above code.)
+(Note the function invocation in the above code.)

 A database function created in this way is accessed in the same way as all other database functions in SQLAlchemy,
 namely through the `sqlalchemy.func` mechanism in queries.